Published: Mar 25, 2019Time to read: 4mins Category: Learning

 3 Benefits of a BYOD Policy for Your Learning Programs

-It’s unlikely you haven’t heard the acronym BYOD but just in case, it stands for ‘Bring Your Own Device’.
-And these days, many employees are using their own cellphones, tablets and laptops at work—and outside of work—to get things done.
+In case you haven't heard the acronym, BYOD, it stands for ‘Bring Your Own Device’.
+These days, many employees are using their own cellphones, tablets, and laptops at work—and outside of work—to get things done.

-A survey conducted by Tech Pro Research1 found that out of 206 respondents, 59 percent said they allowed employees to use their personal devices at work.
-Another piece of research by Syntonic2 also found that of their 400 respondents, 59 percent had a formal BYOD policy in place.
+A survey conducted by Tech Pro Research1 found that out of 206 respondents, 59% said they allowed employees to use their personal devices at work.
+Another piece of research by Syntonic2 also found that of their 400 respondents, 59% had a formal BYOD policy in place.

-And while there are big business benefits for BYOD in terms of cost savings and increased productivity, a BYOD policy also has a range of benefits for those delivering learning too.
+While there are many business benefits for BYOD in terms of cost savings and increased productivity, a BYOD policy also has a range of benefits for those delivering learning too.